What Kind of Cancer is Sarcoma?

 The word sarcoma refers to a large array of bone and soft tissue cancers.
 Those are then further broken down into more specific forms of the disease, including:

 - Ewing’s sarcoma — Cancer that typically occurs in and around the bones, often in the arms or legs, or the bones of the pelvis.
 It most commonly occurs in children and young adults.
+(This is the type of sarcoma Donna was diagnosed with.)

 - Kaposi sarcoma — Rare type of cancer that causes lesions on the skin, in lymph nodes, organs and the mucous membranes of the mouth, nose, and throat.
 It typically affects people with compromised immune systems, such as those with HIV.